mew-cx/osgtoy/osgbuilds/trunk/README_osgbuild.txt

 2) edit %MY_OSG_TREE%\SETENV.bat to your liking
 You should review and decide if/what needs adjusting.
-Note that Release v.
-Debug is specified here.
+Note that this file specifies:
+- Type of VisualStudio build (Release v.
+Debug)
-(NB SETENV is a centralized container for specifying common environment variable definitions.
+- location of CMake product directories (build & install) (NB SETENV is a centralized container for specifying common environment variable definitions.
 It is never executed by itself; rather it is CALLed by other .bat files to establish the common global environment)